ananyakapoor12/NETwork-Oncology_ML/README.md

-# Nework Embedding for Drug Target Discovery in Cancer Signalling Networks : Machine Learning Based Approach
+# Nework Embedding for Drug Target Discovery in Cancer Signalling Networks : A Machine Learning Based Approach